datashaman/code-butler/README.md

 Use this to provide context and constraints for the project.
 Describe the project requirements, the programming language, the libraries and frameworks used, and any other relevant information that will help the assistant understand the project.

+The model dropdown on the chat page is for overriding the default model used by the assistant assigned to the project.
+Set it to `assistant` to use the default model.

 _Ensure the `path` field is set to the correct path to the project directory.
 Sadly we cannot use a directory picker in the browser, so you will have to type the path manually or copy it from the console._

 ## architecture